rushilma/thesis/2-algorithms.typ

   From there, the proof proceeds as before.
 ]

-As a comparision to the case for functions with Efron-Stein degree $D$, notice that @thrm_poly_stability gives, generically, a much looser bound.
+As a comparision to the case for functions with coordinate degree $D$, notice that @thrm_poly_stability gives, generically, a much looser bound.
-For instance, the function $f(x)=x_1^2 x_2^4$ has Efron-Stein degree 2, but polynomial degree 6.
-In exchange, being able to use $p$-correlation as a "metric" on the input domain will turn out to offer significant benefits in the arguments which follow, justifying equal consideration of both classes of functions.
+In exchange, being able to use $p$-correlation as a "metric" on the input domain will turn out to offer significant strengthenings in the arguments which follow, justifying equal consideration of both classes of functions.

 == Stability of Low-Degree Algorithms